-This blog post is the first in a two-part collaboration with my friends at adidas Runners Auckland. adidas Runners is a global running network community, which sees like-minded runners coming together to hit the streets of their city in a weekly group run - and is currently up-and-running across more than 50 cities, and on every continent, globally!
+This blog post is in collaboration with my friends at adidas Runners Auckland. adidas Runners is a global running network community, which sees like-minded runners coming together to hit the streets of their city in a weekly group run - and is currently up-and-running across more than 50 cities, and on every continent, globally!
 I’m stoked to have teamed up with the crew as adidas Runners Auckland’s Nutritionist.
 My personal experience with the community has been incredible so far - the vibes are positive, supportive, sociable and fun.
 I always leave feeling happy!
 We meet rain-or-shine, every Tuesday eve at 5:45pm for a 6pm run at the adidas store in Britomart on Custom St East, and have a wonderfully supportive FB community.
 Come join the fun!

 RUNNERS NUTRITION 101